btroncone/learn-rxjs/operators/utility/topromise.md

 ---

-:warning: `toPromise` is not a pipable operator, as it does not return an observable.
+⚠ `toPromise` is not a pipable operator, as it does not return an observable.

 ---